SSD vs HDD: Which is better?

 • The arm can become misaligned or scratch the disk, making data recovery eye-wateringly expensive or impossible.

 SSDs have no moving parts, making them more reliable, though they can still be damaged if subjected to enough punishment.
-Generally, aim to not drop your hard drive, which is something everyone can agree is sensible.
+As a general rule of thumb, try not to drop your laptop, PC, or HD, which I think we can all agree to be a sensible approach.

 What is the lifespan of an SSD?